-The museum galleries explore the fascinating history of the Highlands and its people.
-Follow the museum’s timeline to discover how the unique highland landscape was formed.
-Find out about the Picts and their beautiful carved stones, the world wide links of medieval Inverness and the importance of Gaelic language and culture.
-In the upstairs galleries the story continues with the Stuarts and Bonnie Prince Charlie, music, the stunning Inverness silver collection and ends with the modern city of Inverness.
+On the ground floor, you can discover how the unique Highland landscape was formed; the Picts and their beautiful carved stones; the world-wide links of medieval Inverness; and the importance of Gaelic language and culture.
+On the first floor, the story continues with the Jacobites and Bonnie Prince Charlie; Highland music; stunning Inverness silver; and ends with the modern city of Inverness.

 As you follow the timeline around the galleries, there are lots of things to do – piece together our Bronze Age pot, feel the weight of a bronze Iron Age armlet, play the medieval games of Merells and Hnefetafl, learn how to say some Gaelic words, or have a go at wrapping yourself up in a kilt in the traditional manner!